Deaf Education Programs Online: Special Education for Deaf PeoplePublished On

 - Ensuring good quality audio by using a headset with a microphone

 - Finding out if the student possesses assistive tech that can enhance the sound quality received by hearing aids or cochlear implants.
 Asking if they (or their parents/carers) are confident using it with a computer, and if not, how are they going to access technical support?

 - Using auto-subtitling checks so that they’re accurate enough for the learner who relies on them.
 Also, a palantypist, remote captioner, or notetaker can be used instead, as these learning platforms allow for space into which the notes can appear.

 - If an interpreter is required, making sure the learner knows how to ‘pin’ them for easy and quick access.
 Zoom is emerging as being popular with BSL users, as they can use gallery view to see everyone at once.

 - Circulating corrected transcripts to all learners shortly after the class has ended.

-And if the information are shared through online presentations-
+And if the information is shared through online presentations-

 - Processing written language may take some learners longer than others.
-So, it’s important to find a good pace and leave enough time for students to read, watch, listen, and understand.
+So, it’s crucial to find a good pace and leave enough time for students to read, watch, listen, and understand.